History of Memphis, Tennessee: Rock and Roll

-In 1950, Sam Phillips opened the "Memphis Recording Service," where he recorded for his Sun Records label.
+In 1950, Sam Phillips opened the "Memphis Recording Service", where he recorded for his Sun Records label.
 B.B.
 King, Howlin' Wolf, Elvis Presley, Johnny Cash, Jerry Lee Lewis, Carl Perkins, and Roy Orbison were all recorded there in its early years.
 The young Elvis Presley frequently listened to gospel and soul music, and many of his early recordings were inspired or written by African-American composers and recording artists in the Mid-South area.

-Firsts in Radio
+Firsts in radio

 The first African American-formatted radio station, WDIA, was founded in the city in 1947 by Bert Ferguson and John Pepper.
 A young B. B. King worked there as a disc jockey.
 B. B. King's moniker was derived from his WDIA nickname, "Beale Street Blues Boy", a reference to Memphis' Beale Street on which many nightclubs and blues venues were located.
 WHER, the first all-female station ("All-Girl Radio"), was founded in 1955 by the recording studio owner Sam Phillips and Holiday Inn founder Kemmons Wilson.

 Culinary history

 In addition to a rich musical heritage, Memphis also boasts a long culinary legacy dominated by regional barbecue.
 Memphis barbecue is rendered distinct by its sole usage of pork (as opposed to beef), focus on rib and shoulder cuts of meat, and multiple locally owned barbecue restaurants.
-Celebration of this local culinary tradition reaches its climax each year in May, when the Memphis in May Festival holds its annual World-Championship Barbecue Cooking Contest.